One Day in Paris: How to See Paris in a DayFrance

 Table of Contents

 The Complete Guide to One Day in Paris

-Located in Il de la Cite (the island in the middle of the Seine), there’s no better place to kick off your one day in Paris than at Notre Dame.
-Iconic, beautiful, and centrally located, Notre Dame is an excellent starting point for any Paris visit.
+Located on Il de la Cite (the island in the middle of the Seine), there’s no better place to kick off your one day in Paris than at Notre Dame.
+Iconic, beautiful, and centrally located, Notre Dame is an excellent starting point for any trip to Paris.

 Stroll over to Shakespeare & Company.

 Just a short walk over the Seine from Notre Dame sits Shakespeare & Company, which is easily the most famous English-language bookstore in Paris.

 Known as the haunt of Lost Generation writers like Ernest Hemingway and F. Scott Fitzgerald, and later (in its current location), the gathering place of writers like Langston Hughes and Ray Bradbury, Shakespeare & Company has a storied history that includes many famous names, an eccentric owner or two, and even a closure during the Nazi occupation of France.

 Today, Shakespeare & Company is stuffed with beautiful books and is worth visiting during even a one day trip to Paris–be sure to check out the view of Notre Dame through the second floor window, say hello to the cat who lives upstairs, and purchase a book (they’ll stamp the title page with their seal at checkout for the ultimate Paris souvenir).

 Be sure to avoid taking photos inside–they are explicitly forbidden, a fact that seems beyond the grasp of many patrons.